About our research program

 Mackenna Bay, BS

 Mackenna is a Clinical Research Assistant working on the CARE study in the lab.
 She graduated from Miami University of Ohio in May of 2022 with a Bachelor’s degree in Kinesiology and a minor in Nutrition, where she also completed her thematic sequence in Gerontology.
-She is working towards applying to Graduate schools with the plan of becoming a Physician Assistant.
-She has specific interests in the interrelatedness of mental and gastroenterological health, and how those aspects are linked to the holistic well-being of an individual.
-Outside of the lab, Mackenna enjoys spending time with her dogs, friends, and family, being involved in social sports leagues, exploring the outdoors, and traveling to new places.
+She is working towards applying to Graduate schools with the plan of becoming a Physical Therapist.
+She has specific interests in the interrelatedness of mental health and chronic physical illnesses, and how those aspects are linked to the holistic well-being of an individual.
+Outside of the lab, Mackenna enjoys spending time with her dogs, friends, and family, upcycling furniture, exploring the outdoors, and traveling to new places.

 Lucas Ecker, BS